I tested the top 4 best Zendesk AI assistants for 2026 (Here's my verdict)

 ProsCons

-• Pricing: eesel AI's pricing is refreshingly straightforward.
-The Team plan starts at $239/month (if you pay annually) for up to 1,000 AI interactions.
-Plans are based on a predictable number of interactions, not confusing per-resolution fees, and you can even pay month-to-month if you don't want a long-term contract.
+• Pricing: eesel AI's pricing is straightforward.
+The Team plan starts at $239/month (billed annually) for up to 1,000 AI interactions, offering a predictable model for budgeting.

 A screenshot of the eesel AI pricing page.